Official Course Description

 - no points are given for copied homework (affects both parties)

 Once per week, a TA offers a tutorial.
 In the tutorial, students can ask further questions.
 Moreover, the TAs discuss the solutions to the previous assignments and answer questions on the new assignments.
-The tutorial takes place on (tba) in a (tba) format.
+The tutorial takes place on Wednesdays, 15:45-17:00 in an online format.